-The candidate must pass in part (a) and (b) separately.
+The candidate must pass in Part (A) and (B) separately.
 For passing, he shall be required to obtain 36 percent marks in each part, i.e. 25 marks out of 70 and 11 marks out of 30 marks.
+For the Written Paper: PART - A:

 - (1) The question paper shall be divided into two (02) Parts viz.
-Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part - B shall consist of seven (07) questions.
-The Candidate is required to attempt any four (04) questions.
+Part I and Part II. - (2) Part I shall consist of five (05) compulsory questions of two (02) marks each whereas Part II shall consist of seven (07) questions in which the Candidate is required to attempt any four (04) questions.
 All questions carry equal marks. - (3) The prescribed syllabus includes latest amendments in the subject wherever applicable.